gmfrees/TonexOneController/TaskList.md

 Add units to parameters (db, Hz etc)

 ## Waveshare 1.69" touch support.
-Swipe left/right to select next/previous preset.
+Swipe left/right to select next/previous preset.<br>
+Status: complete, ready to release with next version

 ## Global volume support.
 Need to find how to read the current value.

 ## Expression pedal support.
 Use ADC to read expression pedal pot, and have config to assign what quantity it adjusts.